ethereum/web3.py/docs/web3.contract.rst

     The runtime part of the contract bytecode string.
 May be ``None`` if not provided during factory creation.

+.. py:attribute:: Contract.decode_tuples

+    If a Tuple/Struct is returned by a contract function, this flag defines whether to apply the field names from the ABI to the returned data.
+    If False, the returned value will be a normal Python `Tuple`.
+If True, the returned value will be a Python `NamedTuple` of the name `ABIDecodedNamedTuple`.

+    NamedTuples have some restrictions regarding field names.
+    Web3.py sets `NamedTuple`'s `rename=True`, so disallowed field names my be different than expected.
+See the [Python docs](https://docs.python.org/3/library/collections.html#collections.namedtuple) for more information.

+    May be ``None`` if not provided during factory creation.

 .. py:attribute:: Contract.functions

     This provides access to contract functions as attributes.
 For example:
     ``myContract.functions.MyMethod()``.
 The exposed contract functions are classes of the type :py:class:`ContractFunction`.

 .. py:attribute:: Contract.events